 Aurélien became Artistic Director of West Australian Ballet in 2013, quickly bringing a high technical standard to the Company and introducing new international choreographers such as David Dawson, Edward Clug, Annabelle Lopez Ochoa, Youri Vamos, David Nixon, Eric Gauthier, Patrick Delcroix, Claude Brumachon and Krzysztof Pastor.

 Since 2013, Aurélien has rapidly grown the number of dancers within the Company, with a total of nine nationalities represented within the troupe as of September 2018.
-And has added a large amount of core repertoire including new productions of Giselle, Romeo & Juliet, La Fille ma gardee, Snow White and the 7 Dwarfs, Coppelia, Cinderella, Beauty and the Beast, The Nutcracker, The Great Gatsby and Dracula.
+And has added a large amount of core repertoire including new productions of Giselle, Romeo & Juliet, La Fille ma gardee, Snow White and the 7 Dwarfs, Coppelia, Cinderella, Beauty and the Beast, The Nutcracker, The Great Gatsby, Dracula and ALICE (in wonderland).